-Transport is the largest greenhouse gas emitting sector in Essex and is responsible for emitting around $49\%^{13}$ of the county's CO2 emissions each year.
+Go back to Contents Transport is the largest greenhouse gas emitting sector in Essex and is responsible for emitting around 49%1 of the county's CO2 emissions each year.
 Much of this can be attributed to private cars, vans and taxis.
-Our strategy will support the Government policy of ending the sale of new petrol and diesel cars and vans by 2030 and hybrid vehicles by 2035 through the delivery of charging infrastructure across the county.
-However, the transition to EVs will only get the transport sector part of the way to net-zero and our strategies being explored by the council and their partners to:
+Our strategy will support the Government policy of ending the sale of new petrol, diesel cars and plugin hybrid vehicles by 2035 through the delivery of charging infrastructure across the county.

+However, the transition to EVs will only get the transport sector part of the way to net zero and our strategy will need to complement wider objectives and strategies being explored by the council and their partners to: